sagemath/trac_to_gh/Issue 1609.md

 # Issue 1609: create an octave-3.0.0 optional spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1609

 Original creator: was